-Early Childhood Studies
+Early Childhood Studies Applied senior subject

 The first five years of life are critical in shaping growth and development, relationships, wellbeing and learning.
 The early years can have a significant influence on an individual's accomplishments in family, school and community life.
 Quality early childhood education and care support children to develop into confident, independent and caring adults.